Grant Wilson

 Grant Steven Wilson (born July 3, 1974) is an art director and developer for Rather Dashing Games (now a division of Kalmbach Publishing), a game company he founded with Michael Richie, and is the co-founder of The Atlantic Paranormal Society (TAPS), which is based in Warwick, Rhode Island.
 He is also the star and co-producer of the cable television reality series Ghost Hunters.
 He left the show in 2014 and returned for the 2019 revival.

 Personal life

 Wilson and his wife Reanna have three sons.
 After an early career in web design, Wilson became a plumber and worked for Roto-Rooter, a large plumbing service company based in Cincinnati, Ohio.
 His hobbies include writing and illustrating fantasy and role-playing game characters as well as playing and composing music on various instruments including guitar and piano.
-He is an avid Star Wars fan.

 Wilson is a member of the Church of Jesus Christ of Latter-day Saints.
 Wilson served an LDS Mission in Italy.